For Performers

 Start Time

-Most shows are either 7:00 PM evening events or 3:00 matinees, your choice.
+Most shows are either 7:00 PM starts or 3:00 matinees, your choice.
 We’ve also had 4:00 and 6:00 starts.
-Always on Sundays (except for loud shows, which need to be Saturday evenings so we don’t cause conflicts with the community radio station in the next room which has hosts doing live programs).
-Attendance isn’t affected by the start time.
+Oddly, attendance isn’t affected by the start time.
 If we had a bar or were allowed to do BYOB, evenings would almost certainly be the better choice… being a dry room has advantages and drawbacks alike.
-Door usually opens 30 minutes before start.

 Note that the room is daylit when the sun is out, but we run the lights anyway.